mtamvada-zs/Import-App-Segment-from3rdparties/README.md

 **What does the tool provide?**

-This App Segment Import Tool lets you import ZPA Applications from external sources such as Tenable Nessus, Qualys, Infoblox.
+This App Segment Import Tool lets you import ZPA Applications from external sources such as Tenable Nessus, Qualys, and Infoblox.
 The e provided in this Repo converts the output of these tools to a format that ZPA App Import accepts
 Each source has its nuances.
-For example we could not get FQDN, port and vulnerability information in one export from Qualys.
+For example, we could not get FQDN, port, and vulnerability information in one export from Qualys.
 We hope that you use the examples provided in this repo will help you extend the tool with any application you have.
 ZPA App import at the time of writing this document does not do anything with the additional metadata.

 This tool is provided as per MIT License

 * **Tenable Data: tenable\_data.csv**
   * Version: 10.5.7
-  * The Tenable scan export has information on vulnerabilities, cvss scores, and associated metadata.
+  * The Tenable scan export has information on vulnerabilities, CVSS scores, and associated metadata.
 The data was obtained by performing a Tenable ‘Discovery scan’ in the lab.
   * The Tenable Discovery scan helps in identifying all active assets and services running within the network.
 * **Qualys Data: qualys\_data.csv**
   * Version: 3.18.1
-  * The Qualys scan data export has information on Asset ID, IPV4 addresses, protocol, ports etc,.
-However all this information was not availbale from a single report in the Qualys Cloud Platform.
+  * The Qualys scan data export has information on Asset ID, IPV4 addresses, protocol, ports etc. However, all this information was not available from a single report in the Qualys Cloud Platform.
 Hence three different reports were merged in order to get all the information we need.
-  * The three  files: Assets.csv, Vulnerabilities.csv and Ports.csv, can be obtained from Qualys Cloud Platform from the following paths
+  * The three  files: Assets.csv, Vulnerabilities.csv, and Ports.csv, can be obtained from Qualys Cloud Platform from the following paths
          1. Assets.csv \- Vulnerability Management \-\> vulnerabilities \-\> assets
          2. Vulnerabilities.csv \- Vulnerability Management \-\> vulnerabilities \-\> vulnerability
          3. Ports.csv \- Vulnerability Management \-\> Assets \-\> Ports/Services